Christian-History.org does not receive any personally identifiable information from the search bar below.

 Vigilius was chosen by Boniface II to be his successor, but the general outcry against the new process caused him to withdraw his choice and to burn the decree giving him such authority.
 Boniface was in fact succeeded by Pope John II, who reigned for only two years, and he was followed by Agapetus I.

 Agapetus made Vigilius his representative in Constantinople in 535 or 536.
-There the empress Theodora was stewing over the deposition of bishop Anthimus of Constantinople for embracing the monophysite heresy, condemned at the Council of Chalcedon in 451, almost a century earlier.
+There the empress Theodora was stewing over the deposition of bishop Anthimus of Constantinople for embracing the monophysite heresy, which had been condemned at the Council of Chalcedon in 451, almost a century earlier.
 Despite Chalcedon's condemnation, many eastern bishops still held that Jesus had but one nature, rather than both a human and divine nature.

 The empress offered Vigilius—or so it is said—a large sum of money and letters and aid that would secure his appointment to the papacy if he would embrace the monophysite doctrine.